Playstation State of Play 2022: Start time, how to watch in the UK and what to expect

 At the last State of Play event, fans were treated to new footage of Hogwarts Legacy, developed by Avalanche Software and Warner Bros Games, so we’re excited to see what’s in store this time around.

-To find out more about the next State of Play event, what time it starts in the UK and how to watch, keep reading the rest of the article below.
+To find out more about the next State of Play event, what time it starts in the UK, how to watch and what games we’re expecting to see, keep reading the rest of the article below.

 How to watch the State of Play June 2022 event